nogibjj/Cindy_Gao_mini10_pyspark/README.md

 3. **`load_data`**: Loads a CSV file into a Spark DataFrame using a predefined schema to ensure the correct data types.

 4. **`transform`**: Adds a new column (`WomenProportion`) to the DataFrame, categorizing the `ShareWomen` column into quartiles (Very Low, Low, High, Very High).

+5. **`Spark_SQL`**: Uses Spark SQL to filter and aggregate data.
+It selects major categories with a total employment count over 10,000 and sorts them in descending order by employment.

 <br><br>

 ## Transformed Report Summary: